borquezmartin/laprobeta.github.io/projects.md

 # Projects

-In this page you will be able to find class projects, reports, individual investigations and results from about previous works.
+In this page you will be able to find class projects, reports, individual investigations and results from previous works.

 ### Index
 * [Technological vigilance](#tech_vigilance)